hraisinz/Problem-Solving/README.md

 * Moving last node to front in a Doubly Linkedlist
 * Find the length of a Doubly Linkedlist
 * Find the length of a Doubly Linkedlist using recursion
+* Delete all occurences of a given key in a Doubly Linkedlist